Saugeen First Nation: Origins

 The Wyandotte/Wendat Nation also made the area their home, as did the related Petun or Tobacco people.
 Both of these were Iroquoian-speaking peoples.

-Four of Seven major clans or doodem are found among the Chippewas of Saugeen.
+The Wyandot, also known as Huron, were driven out of the area by the Five Nations of the Haudenosee.

 One of the earliest documents recognizing Nation to Nation relations between the Crown and Indigenous peoples in North America, the Royal Proclamation of 1763 stated "Indian land" could only be sold to the Crown.
 It attempted to reserve areas west of the Allegheny Mountains in the Thirteen Colonies to Native Americans, but the Crown could not control the movement of colonists.

 People from many nations moved into Saugeen Ojibway Nation Territory after the disruption of the War of 1812 between the United States and Great Britain.
 Many came from Ohio and from the State of New York.
 As a result of the American Indian Removal Policies of the 1830s and the 1833 Treaty of Chicago, a large number of Potawatomi Indians from Michigan and Wisconsin were forced from their homelands, settling at Cape Croker, Saugeen, and many other reserves in Ontario.
 In 1907, W. M. Wooster was tasked by the United States Congress to locate and record a census of Potawatomi that fled into Canada.
 Wooster, with the assistance of interpreter Charles Keeshick, recorded 318 Potawatomi living in Cape Croker and 306 Potawatomi living in Saugeen.

 Some were on their way to the Manitoulin Island project, the traditional homeland of the Odawa.
 Some moved from Coldwater on the Narrows.
 Others came from the Toronto and Niagara regions after newcomers encroached on their territories.
 Due to these influxes of people from other areas, the history of the Chippewas of Saugeen is often confused with others who settled in Ojibway Territory after the American Revolution.
 Particularly, the history of those who settled in Cape Croker in 1854 has been confused with the history of the Chippewas of Saugeen.